youngbryanyu/simple-app-config/README.md

 #### Parameters
-- `key`: The key of the config variable to retrieve
+- `key`: The key of the configuration variable to retrieve

 #### Example
 Assume the .env file to be: